 These are just a few of the scenarios the Legal Clinic deals with on a regular basis.
 Although we can’t help with every kind of legal problem (for example, we do not represent people in criminal cases or cases where you are just seeking an award of money), we’re happy to speak with anyone who is caught in, or hopes to avoid, the web of homelessness.

-There are many different ways for you to use your voice to help improve DC’s programs and services, including joining one of the groups below.
-You can get additional information on our Advocate page.
+- There are many different ways for you to use your voice to help improve DC’s programs and services – you can get additional information on our Advocate page.

 To learn more about who our City Leaders are and how you can contact them to advocate for the change you want to see, please click here.